pydanny/daniel-blog-fasthtml/posts/2025/2025-01-recap-resolutions.md

     - Many thanks to the awesome Aidis Stukas
 - Presented a keynote at PyCon Italy in Florence, my third time speaking in the same venue
 - Went to Milan for the first time, seeing my cousin Rose and her lovely family
+- Began another year at [Kraken tech](https://kraken.tech), the energy utility software company.
+Love the mission and people, you all rock!
 - Learned a new web framework, [FastHTML](https://fastht.ml/), and began to contribute to it and the surrounding ecosystem
 - Rewrote this blog in FastHTML.
 For the first time in 12 years it isn't mostly static HTML because it no longer needs to be
 - Went to Brisbane and Redcliffe Australia.
 My first visits there and first time back to Down Under in 12 years